-- Press TV MENU and then 1, 2, 3 to see the RESET SERVICE MENU to reset the TV. - Select Reset System Defaults (CAUTION: All settings, except V-Chip, will be reset to the original factory defaults).
+- Select any device from the Device Selection menu.
+Press TV MENU followed by 1,2,3 to see the RESET SERVICE MENU to reset the TV. - Select Reset System Defaults (CAUTION: All settings, except V-Chip, will be reset to the original factory defaults).